 Today, we have a guest writer here at The Educators’ Spin On It to share this awesome Story Book Pumpkin Literacy Activity that her school put together.
 The pumpkins were created by the children and their families for a family literacy night and displayed in their school library.
 There was so much excitement and positive attitudes towards literacy and creativity that Becky Morales wanted to inspire others to try this simple, but oh so fun activity with their children and students.

 Parents – are you helping out with a fall party?
 Set up a station during the fall party that encourages children to showcase their favorite book.
-Consider bringing a set of mini-pumpkins and decorating supplies in to the classroom and letting the students decorate their own story book pumpkin to take home! ~ Amanda
+Consider bringing a set of mini-pumpkins and decorating supplies in to the classroom and letting the students decorate their own story book pumpkin to take home!
+Affiliate links to materials and books. ~ Amanda

 By Becky Morales